matthew-dailey/matthew-dailey.github.io/about.md

 permalink: /about/
 ---

-This blog created using Jekyll.
-You can find the source code for Jekyll at [github.com/jekyll/jekyll](https://github.com/jekyll/jekyll).
+This blog is mostly anything longer than a tweet that I either worked with, toyed with, or probably just read about.

+This blog created using [Jekyll](http://jekyllrb.com/) for the express purpose of putting it on GitHub pages, which is a pretty simple and fun to use service.